pgrange/bash_unit/README.md

 # Writing unit tests

-To write test, write a simple bash script.
-In this script:

-1. source bash_unit.sh
-2. write test functions.
-Their name have to be prefixed by *test*
+To write tests, write a simple bash script containing your test functions.
+Their name have to be prefixed by *test*.

-3. call *run_test_suite* function
+Use the bash_unit assertion functions in your test functions (see below).

 If you write a **setup** function, this function will be executed before each test is run.

 See [test/test_bash_unit.sh](test/test_bash_unit.sh) for an exemple.

+# Executing unit tests

+To execute your tests, simply call *bash_unit* with all your test files as parameter.
+For instance to run bash_unit tests, from bash_unit directory:

+    # ./bash_unit test/test_bash_unit.sh

 # Test functions

-See bash_unit.sh for a complete and up to date list of assert functions.
+See [bash_unit](bash_unit) for a complete and up to date list of assert functions.
 But here are some of this functions:

     fail [message]